facebookresearch/habitat-sim/docs/AUDIO.md

 - ##### RLRAudioPropagationChannelLayoutType

-Lets look at the available values for RLRAudioPropagationChannelLayoutType
+The channel layout describes how the audio output will be experienced by the listener.
+Lets look at channel layout types that are currently supported.

 |Enum|Usage|
 |-----------|---------|